AlCalzone/ioBroker.zwave2/README.md

 ### 0.14.9 (2020-06-03)
 * Placeholder object names (e.g. `Node 003`) for non-reachable nodes are now overwritten with the correct name when the nodes are interviewed.

-### 0.14.8 (2020-06-03)
-* Fixed an issue where secure sleeping nodes could block all communication with other nodes

 ## License